Gyakobo/Hashing-Scheme-Design/README.md

 ## Introduction

 Hearkening from the introduction, we'll be designing a *hash function* which would take in a variety of keys with little to no collision errors between the keys.

+In our case we'll be working to retrieve student records (admissions creadentials, transcripts, degreeworks, etc.).
+We'll assume to have `12,000 students` and use an address space of `15,000`.

 ## Methodology